Computer Science (CS)

 Prerequisite: CS 352 with C or better

 Facilitates the completion of a working software product chosen and designed by the student.
-Guides students on planning, implementing, and reporting progress on software development work carried out as a structured project.
-Provides an opportunity to follow scaled-down versions of industry practices for managing project scope, change, and deliverables.
+Introduces students to planning, reporting progress, and presenting results of software development work carried out as a structured project.

 This course is repeatable for 16 credits.